khrapovs/hcl-model/README.md

 ```shell
 pip install -e .[dev]
 ```
-and use pre-commit to make sure that your code is blackified automatically (used the `black` package):
+and use pre-commit to make sure that your code is formatted using [black](https://github.com/PyCQA/isort) and [isort](https://pycqa.github.io/isort/index.html) automatically:
 ```shell
 pre-commit install
 ```